 If you would like to receive periodic updates regarding the United Kingdom Chapter, click here to be included on our email list.

-The UK Chapter of ACerS will recognize UK ceramics students who are making remarkable contributions to our field on Wednesday, October 10, 2018, at 10:00 a.m., at Queen Mary, University of London.
-The selected students, who were nominated for this special recognition, have been invited to speak at this workshop.
+The UK Chapter of ACerS was pleased to recognize UK ceramics students who are making remarkable contributions to our field on Wednesday, October 10, 2018, at 10:00 a.m., at Queen Mary, University of London.
+The selected students, who were nominated for this special recognition, were invited to speak at this workshop.
 They are:

 Bernhard Leube — University of Liverpool

 Shunsuke Murakami — University of Sheffield

 Williams Rowlands — Loughborough University